This Asian-style quick braise with peppers, onions, ginger, garlic and more is an excellent recipe for ribbonfish and any other fish or chicken too.

 My advice to you: be adventurous, buy unfamiliar local fish and learn to fillet too!

 If you’re more in the Italian mood, check out my recipe for Ribbonfish Puttanesca.

 Asian-Style Braised Ribbonfish

 - 1 pound ribbonfish (or other fish) fillets, sliced crosswise into 4-6” pieces

-- 1/2 red, orange or yellow bell pepper, sliced
+- 1/2 to 1 red, orange and/or yellow bell pepper, sliced

 - Medium onion, sliced